Emarioo/BetterThanBatch/README.md

 I shall spend time on examples, documentation and most importantly proper testing.

+The compiler is very unstable at the moment.
+It isn't ready to be used by anyone.

 ## Features
 - #import to divide your code into multiple files
 - #include to tokenize a file and transfer the tokens into another file.